m3rcer/m3rcer.github.io/permalinks/PhishOPS/localsmtp.md

     -o SMTPd_sasl_path=private/auth
   ```
   ![Image](https://raw.githubusercontent.com/m3rcer/m3rcer.github.io/master/permalinks/PhishOPS/images/tls1.png)
   - This configuration enables the submission daemon of Postfix and requires TLS encryption so that we can later connect using a desktop client.
-This listens on `port: 587` by default.
+This listens on port 587 by default.

-- To use **Microsoft Outlook** as a desktop client listening over `port:465`.
+- To use **Microsoft Outlook** as a desktop client listening over port 465.
 Then you need to do the same and enable the submission daemon over `port 465`.
 - Uncomment the `SMTPs..` line as before and paste the follows below it:
   ```bash
   SMTPs     inet  n       -       y       -       -       SMTPd